The Sims 4 expansion packs: Reception

-The expansion received an average score of 74/100 on Metacritic, indicating "mixed or average reviews."

-Both Phil Owen of Gamespot and Madison Benson of Destructoid reviewed the game favorably and praised the design of the new world and the fairy occult state in particular.
-Jess Lee of Digital Spy was more critical, finding fairies to be a weaker addition compared to previous occults and that they were not cohesively combined with gameplay options related to natural living.
-They considered Enchanted by Nature to be "one of the weakest expansion packs."
+Enchanted by Nature received an average score of 74/100 on Metacritic, indicating "mixed or average reviews".
+Phil Owen of GameSpot and Madison Benson of Destructoid reviewed the pack favorably, praising the design of Innisgreen and the fairy life state.
+Jess Lee of Digital Spy was more critical, arguing that fairies were weaker than earlier occult additions and that the natural-living systems did not fully cohere with the fairy theme.